Daniel598/Daniel598/README.md

 # 👨‍💻 About Me
-* 📚 Student
+* 📚 Master's Student in Media and Interaction Design
-* 💻 Web designer and developer
-* 🖥️ Programmer
 * ⌨️ Competitive Typist

 ## 📈 GitHub Stats